 We may send the following marketing materials but please note that recipients can unsubscribe from marketing emails at any time:

-Where possible we cleanse and remove out of date contact details by checking it against publicly available records such as deceased records.
+Where possible we remove out of date contact details by checking them against publicly available records such as deceased records.
 This helps us to improve the delivery rate of our mailings and minimise wasted expenditure.

-Depending on your settings or the privacy policies for social media messaging services like Facebook, Twitter and Instagram you may receive targeted advertisements about Travalyst through our use of social media audience tools.
+Depending on your settings or the privacy policies for social media messaging services such as Facebook, Twitter and Instagram, you may receive targeted advertisements about Travalyst through our use of social media audience tools.

 Unless stated in this Notice, we do not share (unless we have your consent to do so), sell or rent your personal information to third parties outside of our partnership for their own marketing.

-For example, your personal information is only accessible by appropriately trained staff and contractors, and stored on secure servers.
+Your personal information is only accessible by appropriately trained staff and contractors, and stored on secure servers.
 In general, the personal information that we collect from you will be stored at a destination within the UK or European Economic Area (EEA).
 However, we use agencies and/or suppliers to process personal information on our behalf.
-Your personal information may therefore be transferred or stored outside, and/ or otherwise processed by contractors operating, outside, the UK or EEA who work for us or for one of our suppliers.
+Your personal information may therefore be transferred or stored outside, and/or otherwise processed by contractors operating outside the UK or EEA who work for us or for one of our suppliers.

-Travalyst must rely on a lawful basis to collect and use your personal information.
+Travalyst relies on a lawful basis to collect and use your personal information.
 Data privacy law specifies six such grounds, and we consider the following to be relevant to our use of personal information:

 Personal information may be collected and used if it is reasonably necessary to achieve a legitimate interest (as long as that processing is fair, balanced and does not unduly impact your rights).